masher92/UKCP18/CreateTimeSeries/ReadMe.md

 * Trim the concatenated cube to the location of interest by subsetting it with the index of the closest location

+NB: CEH-GEAR data is in OSGB1936 / BNG (they appear in the code to be in the same system as the coordinates we are providing)